Binary File Reader

 Details

-If the file does not contain a header, the field should contain empty brackets ()
+If the file does not contain a header, then you should specify empty brackets in the field ()

 .
-If some header is used, then a named tuple should be entered in the field (field1 = value, …, fieldN = valueN
+If some kind of header is used, then a named tuple must be entered in the field (field1 = value, …, fieldN = valueN

-), values can be strings, numbers, one-dimensional vectors of numbers and two-dimensional matrices of numbers.
+), the values can be strings, numbers, one-dimensional vectors of numbers and two-dimensional matrices of numbers.

 Default value |